 the macro has entered them.
 You should then be able to create your own

 by recoding a macro (Tools, Macro, Record) to insert symbols (Ctrl+w)

 ☼ Need a different look in your document's headings?

-[Note that this tip is NOT about headers.]
+[Note: This tip is NOT about headers.]

 Here are just a few things you can do with headings:

 ☼ "Stepped" style headings: Copy the styles (screen shot) directly from the documents in Headings.zip

 (which demonstrate these styles) into your default template, or use the

 manual procedure explained in the documents to create your own